akiidjk/CookieFarm/SECURITY.md

 ## Reporting a Vulnerability

-For vuln report write an email to bytethecookie@proton.me 🍪
+For vuln report write an email to bytethecookies@proton.me 🍪